spatialnimbios/testcases/Applications/MinCDE/README.md

 5. minDt: 0

-If initial conc. of minDT and E is instead 1.2686uM and 0.444uM, the oscillations disappear!
+*If initial conc. of minDT and E is instead 1.2686uM and 0.444uM, the oscillations disappear!!

 # Notes: